thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

   (< a-number 6))
 </code></pre>

-Note the use of a hyphen in place of a space in our variable name.
+Note the use of a hyphen instead of a space in our variable name.
 Because whitespace is used to seperate elements, we must use something else in lieu of spaces.
 All whitespace characters are equivelant in this language so indentation has no meaning, however, it can be employed to make the structure of code more apparent.

 We can now use our new function just as we can a built-in like <code>+</code>.